chaos-genius/chaos_genius/README.md

 Chaos Genius is an open source analytics engine to help humans detect & diagnose the root-cause of outliers and change in high-dimensional business & system metrics.

-Using Chaos Genius, users can segment large datasets by key performance metrics (e.g. Daily Active Users, Cloud Costs, Failure Rates) and setup drill-downs for explanations of deviation or anomalies across important dimensions (e.g., countryID, DeviceID, ProductID, DayofWeek).
+Using Chaos Genius, users can segment large datasets by key performance metrics (e.g. Daily Active Users, Cloud Costs, Failure Rates) and setup drill-downs for explanation of deviation or anomalies across important dimensions (e.g., countryID, DeviceID, ProductID, DayofWeek).

 Chaos Genius comes with a UI that offers simple point-and-click functionality for various tasks like adding data sources, defining the key performance metrics with dimensions and setting up alerts for anamalous behavior and deviations.